oemof/tespy/docs/modules/networks.rst

 Convergence stability
 +++++++++++++++++++++
-One of the main downsides of the Newton–Raphson method is that the initial stepwidth is very large and that it does not know physical boundaries, for example mass fractions smaller than 0 and larger than 1 or negative pressure.
+One of the main downsides of the Newton-Raphson method is that the initial step width is very large and that it does not know physical boundaries, for example mass fractions smaller than 0 and larger than 1 or negative pressure.
-Also, the large stepwidth can adjust enthalpy or pressure to quantities that are not covered by the fluid property databases.
+Also, the large step width can adjust enthalpy or pressure to quantities that are not covered by the fluid property databases.
 This would cause an inability e.g. to calculate a temperature from pressure and enthalpy in the next iteration of the algorithm.
 In order to improve convergence stability, we have